 Do you struggle to reach your sales goals?
 How are things looking for you this month in terms of your sales targets?
 Are you on track?

-I am assuming you answered yes.
+If you answered yes.

 That’s impressive.
-You are surely in a good path and you can only continue in it.
+You are surely on a good path and you can only continue in it.
 Do not allow yourself to be content, instead learn every day from your sales trends and continually reinvent yourself.
 Assess what you are doing well and find the most effectual elements of your marketing, as well as any elements that have not performed well.